Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md

 Stop the node before importing.

 If the node `data` folder of contains some files, the import will continue to append new data from the blockchain's binary file.
-It is recommended to delete the existing files prior to impoerting to avoid mixing data from different versions that can cause errors.
+It is recommended to delete the existing files prior to importing to avoid mixing data from different versions that can cause errors.

 **Warning**: Importing is a heavy operation that may take several hours to complete.